uyuni-project/mcp-server-uyuni/README.md

 Then, you can use this command with an `mcp-client`:

-`uv run --env-file=.venv/credentials --directory PATH OF THIS CHECKOUT mcp-server-uyuni.py`
+`uv run --env-file=.venv/credentials --directory PATH OF THIS CHECKOUT mcp-server-uyuni`

 ## Debug with mcp inspect

 You can run

-`npx @modelcontextprotocol/inspector uv run --env-file=.venv/credentials --directory PATH OF THIS CHECKOUT mcp-server-uyuni.py`
+`npx @modelcontextprotocol/inspector uv run --env-file=.venv/credentials --directory PATH OF THIS CHECKOUT mcp-server-uyuni`

 ## Use with langflow

 You can add an `MCP Server tool` and set the `MCP Command` to:

-`uv run --env-file=.venv/credentials --directory PATH OF THIS CHECKOUT mcp-server-uyuni.py`
+`uv run --env-file=.venv/credentials --directory PATH OF THIS CHECKOUT mcp-server-uyuni`

 ![Langflow](docs/example_langflow.png)
 ![Langflow Play](docs/example_langflow_2.png)